 - Choice Menus

 - Guided Reading Groups

 - Socratic Seminars

 If you have questions, please contact:

-The following resources will help you understand standards-based grading in District 109:
+The following resources provide more insight into the benefits of standards-based grading in District 109:

 How We Use Assessments